PufferFinance/UniFi/l1-contracts/docs/overview.md

 3. **Slashing Mechanism**: The AVS incorporates slashing conditions to enforce accountability.
 Validators who break their preconfirmation promises can be penalized, creating a strong incentive for honest behavior.

+4. **Off-Chain Protocol**: The off-chain protocol coordinates validators and Gateways to provide preconfs for L1 and L2 inclusion, as well as guarantees on the transaction orderings.

 ### Requirements

 The primary requirement for participating in the UniFi AVS is:

 - **EigenPod Ownership**: EigenPods are the vehicle for Ethereum validators to interface with EigenLayer.
 They are necessary for the AVS to be able to slash validators that break their preconf promises.